 And this blame game carries on till we don’t put a stop to it ourselves.

 When you have strong feeling for your partner, who means the world to you, you don’t expect them to hurt you, isn’t it?
 Yes, it is mostly the case, and when your loved person does hurt you, it pains your heart.

 “Love hurts, love scars, love wounds, and mars.” ~ Roy Orbison

 Issues when Love Hurts

-There could be various issues about why does love hurt or when love hurts, based on each one’s personal experience.
-I have tried listing out a few reasons that show when love hurts:
+There could be various issues as to why or when love hurts, based on each one’s personal experience.
+I have tried listing out a few reasons:

 Love hurts when your partner –

 - Humiliates or criticizes you often.

 - Blames you for his/her situation or problems.

 - Gets angry for petty issues or just won’t talk to you.